 Thinking Long Term

 Breastfeeding can be very challenging in the first few days and weeks.
-This is new for you and your baby, and it may take some time to find your rhythm.
+This is new for you and your baby, and finding your rhythm may take some time.
 The good news is that breastfeeding will keep getting easier, and you and your baby will get increasingly more comfortable with it.
 Early on, it may seem like your baby is constantly eating.
-As they grow, feedings will be further apart, and you will get to a point where it does not feel like they are permanently attached to your breast.
+As they grow, feedings will be further apart, and you will reach a point where it does not feel like they are permanently attached to your breast.
 Although breastfeeding is work, the benefits to your baby and their long-term health are well worth the effort.

 Thank you to the amazing companies that have supported this episode.